-I have made the calculations, stated in this plan, upon what is called personal, as well as upon landed property.
-The reason for making it upon land is already explained; and the reason for taking personal property into the calculation, is equally well founded, though on a different principle.
+I have made the calculations stated in this plan, upon what is called personal, as well as upon landed property.
+The reason for making it upon land is already explained; and the reason for taking personal property into the calculation is equally well founded though on a different principle.
 Land, as before said, is the free gift of the Creator in common to the human race.
-Personal property is the effect of Society; and it is as impossible for an individual to acquire personal property without the aid of Society, as it is for him to make land originally.
-Separate an individual from fociety, and give him an island or a continent to posses, and he cannot acquire personal property.
-He cannot become rich.
-So inseparably are the means connected with the end, in all cases, that where the former do not exist, the latter cannot be obtained.
-All accumulation, therefore, of personal property, beyond what a man's own hands produce, is derived to him by living in fociety; and he owes, on every principle of justice, of gratitude, and of civilization, a part of that accumulation back again to fociety from whence the whole came.
-This is putting the matter on a general principle, and perhaps it is best to do so; for if we examine the case minutely, it will be found, that the accumulation of personal property is, in many instances, the effect of paying too little for the labour that produced it; the confequence of which is, that the working hand perishes in old age, and the employer abounds in affluence.
-It is, perhaps, impossible to proportion exactly the price of labour to the profits it produces; and it will also be said, as an apology for injustice, that were a workman to receive an increase of wages daily, he would not save it against old age, nor be much the better for itin the interium.
-Make, then, fociety the treafurer, to guard it for him in a common fund; for it is no reason, that because he might not make a good use of it for himself, that another shall take it.
+Personal property is the effect of society; and it is as impossible for an individual to acquire personal property without the aid of society, as it is for him to make land originally.

+Separate an individual from society, and give him an island or a continent to possess, and he cannot acquire personal property.
+He cannot be rich.
+So inseparably are the means connected with the end, in all cases, that where the former do not exist the latter cannot be obtained.
+All accumulation, therefore, of personal property, beyond what a man's own hands produce, is derived to him by living in society; and he owes on every principle of justice, of gratitude, and of civilization, a part of that accumulation back again to society from whence the whole came.

+This is putting the matter on a general principle, and perhaps it is best to do so; for if we examine the case minutely it will be found that the accumulation of personal property is, in many instances, the effect of paying too little for the labor that produced it; the consequence of which is that the working hand perishes in old age, and the employer abounds in affluence.

+It is, perhaps, impossible to proportion exactly the price of labor to the profits it produces; and it will also be said, as an apology for the injustice, that were a workman to receive an increase of wages daily he would not save it against old age, nor be much better for it in the interim.
+Make, then, society the treasurer to guard it for him in a common fund; for it is no reason that, because he might not make a good use of it for himself, another should take it.

-The state of civilization that has prevailed throughout Europe, is as unjust in its principle, as it is horrid in its effects; and it is the consciousness of this, and the apprehension that such a state cannot continue, when once investigation begins in any country, that makes the possessions of property dread every idea of a revolution.
-It is the hazard and not the principles of a revolution that retards their progress.
-This being the case, it is necessary as well for the protection of property, as for the sake of justice and humanity, to form a system, that whilst it preserves one part of society from wretchedness, shall secure the other from depredation.
+The state of civilization that has prevailed throughout Europe, is as unjust in its principle, as it is horrid in its effects; and it is the consciousness of this, and the apprehension that such a state cannot continue when once investigation begins in any country, that makes the possessors of property dread every idea of a revolution.
+It is the hazard and not the principle of revolutions that retards their progress.
+This being the case, it is necessary as well for the protection of property as for the sake of justice and humanity, to form a system that, while it preserves one part of society from wretchedness, shall secure the other from depreciation.

-The superstitious awe, the enslaving reverence, that formerly surrounded affluence, is passing away in all countries, and leaving the possessor of property to the convulsion of accidents.
-When wealth and splendour, instead of fascinating the multitude, excite emotions of disgust; when, instead of drawing forth admiration, it is beheld as an insult upon wretchedness; when the ostentatious appearance it makes, serves to call the right of it in question, the case of property becomes critical, and it is only in a system of justice that the possessor can contemplate security.
+The superstitious awe, the enslaving reverence, that formerly Surrounded affluence, is passing away in all countries, and leaving the possessor of property to the convulsion of accidents.
+When wealth and splendor, instead of fascinating the multitude, excite emotions of disgust; n, instead of drawing forth admiration, it is beheld as an insult on wretchedness; when the ostentatious appearance it makes serves call the right of it in question, the case of property becomes critical, and it is only in a system of justice that the possessor can contemplate security.